Work-Efficient Query Evaluation in Constant Time with PRAMs: A Primer on Constant-Time CRCW PRAM Algorithms

 A \emph{parallel random access machine (PRAM)} consists of a number of processors that work in parallel and use a shared memory.
 The processors are consecutively numbered from \(1\) to some number \(p_\textnormal{max}\) that depends on the size of the input.
 Each processor can access its \emph{processor number} and freely use it in computations.
 For instance, a common application is to use it as an array index.
 The memory consists of finitely many, consecutively numbered memory cells.
 The number of a memory cell is called its \emph{address}.
 The input for a PRAM consists of a sequence of $n$ but strings of length $\bigO(\log n)$, residing in some designated input memory cells.
 We presume that the \emph{word size}, that is, the number of bits that can be stored in a memory cell, is bounded by \(\bigO(\log n)\).

-A processor can access any memory cell in $\bigO(1)$ time, given its address.
-Furthermore, we assume that the usual arithmetic and bitwise operations can be performed in $\bigO(1)$ time by any processor.
+A processor can access any memory cell in one time step, given its address.
+Furthermore, we assume that the usual arithmetic and bitwise operations can be performed in one time step by any processor.

 The \emph{work} of a PRAM computation is the sum of the number of all computation steps of all processors made during the computation.
 We define the space required by a PRAM computation as the maximal address of any memory cell accessed during the computation.\footnote{For simplicity, we do not count the space that a processor might need for its working register.
 For some of our algorithms, the space of a computation under this definition might be significantly smaller than the number of processors.
 However, we never state bounds of that kind, since we do not consider them useful.
 Thus, our space bounds for an algorithm are always at least as large as the work bounds.}